gabsf-dev/run-script/README.md

 ## Getting Started

-To use `run-script` it's simple as to run:
+To use RunScript it's simple as to run:

 ```bash
 npx @gabsf-dev/run-script